lainio/err2/README.md

 been cases when code reports error correctly because the 'upper' handler catches it.

-- Because the use of `err2.Returnf` is so relatively easy, error messages much better and informative.
+- Because the use of `err2.Handle` is so easy, error messages much better and informative.
+When using `err2.Handle`'s automatic annotation your error messages are always up-to-date.
+Even when you refactor your function name error message is also updated.

 - **When error handling is based on the actual error handlers, code changes have been much easier.**